 For the non-insane, normal coffee-addicted person, Siem Reap happily boasts a fabulous array of tempting fixes.
 My current favourite is Upstairs Cafe, not just because I can get my hands on a strong, beautifully formed Italian (illy), but also because the cakes here make you reconsider whether your life thus far lived was really life at all.
 Upstairs is a new kid on the Wat Bo Road block, and this lovely nostalgic spot is fast developing a core of utterly devoted fans.
 Turning grown women, and some men, into weak-kneed ninnies, it’s like the Ryan Gosling of cafes.
 Go there, you won’t be sad.

 If you’ve never been to Cambodia, you may be surprised at how civilised (in that Western sense) things really are here, and the prevalence of illy coffee is all the evidence you really need.
-In addition to Upstairs Café, I’ve so far found it in Central Café, the FCC Angkor, The Station (which is an excellent wine bar I’ve been meaning to tell you about for ages), the Blue Pumpkin, Nest and the Hotel de la Paix.
-These all also happen to be rather excellent places for taking a time out.
+In addition to Upstairs Café, I’ve so far found it in Central Café, the FCC Angkor, The Station (which is an excellent wine bar I’ve been meaning to tell you about for ages) and the Blue Pumpkin.
+These also happen to be rather excellent places for taking a time out.

 Le Grand Cafe is another great spot for a coffee too (except the cappuccinos intriguingly – the French are allergic to making good cappuccinos for some reason and if you’ve ever mistakenly ordered one in France, you’ll know exactly what I mean.
 In the brief period that I waitressed there, I made such a fortune in tips from making proper cappuccinos for grateful British tourists that the owner decided I must have been ripping off their wallets).
 It’s not just that they serve good coffee here, the café itself is pretty special too.
 A beautiful French colonial building, it has a magnificent vaulted ceiling, with a classy but unfussy décor, and great big, glassless windows upstairs that make this a hyper belle world-watching, slow-time-passing location.